CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Whether Wake On LAN function works only when AC is attached, or also when with battery power.

+!!! info ""
-!> Only for ThinkPads with built-in Ethernet port.
+    Only for ThinkPads with built-in Ethernet port.

 Possible options: <br>